hawkinsw/CPPTimes/pointers.md

 >Note: Because "points to" and "points at" end in a preposition and it's not nice to end sentences in prepositions, some people use the synonym "targets".

-Just to be extra clear, there is absolutely nothing odd or unusual about a variable that points to another variable -- it has a scope, value, type and *the pointer itself even has a place in memory*!
+Just to be extra clear, there is absolutely nothing odd or unusual about a variable that points to another variable -- it has a scope, value, type and _the variable whose type is a pointer itself even has a place in memory_!

 ```C++
 void function() {